 Risk Description Mitigation Ability to monetise the advertising opportunity Success of the Group's strategy relies heavily on its ability to monetise advertising opportunities.
 The ability to generate advertising revenue from social and digital media sites is now well established as major companies operating in this space have built up revenues from advertisers who value access to the user groups that are regular visitors to these sites.
 There can be no assurance that the Group will be successful in continuing to build these revenues if it is exposed to greater competition or suffers lower growth in listens on the platform as well as other factors.
 On-going growth in quality content providers, which in turn attracts greater numbers of listens, which in turn attracts brands wanting to advertise on podcasts.
-The Group has proven that the monetisation of podcasts is a viable advertising opportunity and it works with a growing number of advertising agencies and direct with brands in the UK and the US to continue to build revenues, as well as advertising partnership agreements in Australia and Canada Technology Technologies used by the Group may have a shorter commercial life than anticipated due to the invention or development of more successful technology or applications by competitors who may have greater financial, marketing, operational and technological resources than the Group.
+The Group has proven that the monetisation of podcasts is a viable advertising opportunity and it works with a growing number of advertising agencies and direct with brands in the UK and the US to continue to build revenues, as well as advertising partnership agreements in Australia, New Zealand and Canada.
+Technology Technologies used by the Group may have a shorter commercial life than anticipated due to the invention or development of more successful technology or applications by competitors who may have greater financial, marketing, operational and technological resources than the Group.
 The Group strives to continually innovate in terms of its technology, products and services and also recognises opportunities to utilise third party technology solutions when it does not have the financial or staffing resource to innovate itself.
 IT infrastructure Audioboom's platform is hosted externally by Voxnest and Amazon.
 The Group cannot guarantee that there will not be any disruption in the availability or performance of the platform, or the terms on which it is made available, which could have a material adverse effect on the Group and its business and prospects.
 The Voxnest and Amazon cloud infrastructure and distributed content system ensures that many multiple copies of the entire Group's web architecture and growing content library are distributed across multiple nodes of the content distribution network.
 This ensures that if one node were to fail, then the Group's architecture and content could still be accessed by users via other nodes in the network.
 Content Audioboom provides a platform for third party content.
 Some of the content may be unsuitable, illegal or defamatory and as such there is a risk that claims may be made against the Group.
 Audioboom is a provider rather than a publisher and as such should not be liable for content.
 If, however, Audioboom is held to have published the offending content, that could have a material adverse effect on the Group.
 Audioboom is aware that music licensing costs may be incurred in the future in respect of music played in podcasts on the platform.
-'Safeharbour' regulations should mitigate the risk in the case of Audioboom acting as provider and not publisher.
-In cases where Audioboom may have greater involvement in the publishing of content, Audioboom will take reasonable steps around editorial control of content.
-Audioboom's terms and conditions also give it unlimited rights to remove content, remove content channels and block users to ensure that it is able to maintain a controlled environment for consumers to access appropriate content.
+Audioboom operates a content complaints procedure that enables listeners to flag concerning content directly to an editorial team made up of senior staff members.
+The editorial team consider complaints within the framework of our terms and conditions, which give us unlimited rights to remove content, remove content channels and block users to ensure that we are able to maintain a controlled environment for consumers to access appropriate content.
 An assumption in respect of potential music licensing costs has been made within the Company's financial modelling/forecasts and the position will be monitored.